ScratchLang/ScratchLang/README.md

 This is what people will do.

 ### 0K9090
-Program the decompiler in Python
+Program the decompiler in Python (and work on the editor!)
 ### wendiner
 I don't know what they're doing
 ### redstone-scratch